johanhaleby/kystrix/README.md

 }.execute()
 ```

-This is a work in progress!
+This is a work in progress, expect more soon.